oscarvilla/kedro/docs/source/tutorial/package_a_project.md

 # Package an entire Kedro project

-This section explains how to build your project documentation, and how to bundle your entire project into a Python package.
+This section explains how to build your project documentation and how to bundle your entire project into a Python package.

 Kedro also has an advanced feature which supports packaging on a pipeline level allowing you share and reuse pipelines across projects!
 To read more about this please look at the [section on micro-packaging](../nodes_and_pipelines/micro_packaging.md).